CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 effects of inclusions in the ice/snow matrix such as dust and algae can also be included, along with radiative treatment of melt ponds and other changes in physical properties, for example granularization associated with snow aging.

 The Delta-Eddington formulation is described in detail in :cite:`Briegleb07`.
 Since publication of this technical paper, a number of improvements have been made to the Delta-Eddington scheme, including a surface scattering layer and internal shortwave absorption for snow, generalization for multiple snow layers and more than four layers of ice, and updated IOP values.
+Also, a 5-band option for snow has been added based on :cite:`Dang19` using parameters derived from the SNICAR snow model (``shortwave`` = ``dEdd_snicar_ad``).
+The 3-band Delta-Eddington data is still used for non-snow-covered surfaces.

 The namelist parameters ``R_ice`` and ``R_pnd`` adjust the albedo of bare or ponded ice by the product of the namelist value and one standard